FOR UK PR ENQUIRIES AFTER DEC 9th 2018, PLEASE CONTACT

 This footage was first thought to be a conceptual art piece produced by the band before making music videos had become standard music industry practice.
 While the exact date and circumstances under which it was produced are unclear, the anonymous donor of the footage claims that it had been screened to students for nearly twenty years as part of the public school curriculum, until its use was discontinued in 1984.

 Part archeological excavation and part forward-thinking vision, I DONT KNOW HOW BUT THEY FOUND ME is as Day-Glo nostalgic and optimistically futurist as Back to the Future, the cinematic classic in which their band name was born.
 Doc Brown utters the famous line just before telling Marty McFly to “run for it.”
-And just as Marty traveled 30 years into the past and righted the wrongs of the present, so have Dallon Weekes (vocals, lead guitar) and Ryan Seaman (Drums), resurrecting the songs and innovative spirit of IDKhow for a new generation starved for creative risk taking and unbound joy.
+And just as Marty traveled 30 years into the past and righted the wrongs of the present, so have Dallon Weekes (vocals, bass) and Ryan Seaman (drums), resurrecting the songs and innovative spirit of iDKHOW for a new generation starved for creative risk taking and unbound joy.

-The resurrection of IDKhow’s forgotten music arose organically, through word of mouth, social media, and increasingly larger pop-up shows along the West Coast.
-Soon, the IDKhow revolution was undeniable, as evidenced by the over 10 million YouTube views and six million streams they amassed of self-released songs like, Choke, Modern Day Cain, and Nobody Likes the Opening Band.
-Now partnered with label Fearless Records, IDKhow continues to mount an assault on the vacuous nature of fake relationships and the dirty underbelly of Hollywood glitz.
+The resurrection of iDKHOW’s forgotten music arose organically, through word of mouth, social media, and increasingly larger pop-up shows along the West Coast.
+Soon, the iDKHOW revolution was undeniable, as evidenced by the over 10 million YouTube views, and over 10 million streams they amassed of self-released songs like, Choke, Modern Day Cain, and Nobody Likes the Opening Band.
+Now partnered with label Fearless Records, iDKHOW continues to mount an assault on the vacuous nature of fake relationships and the dirty underbelly of Hollywood glitz.